shabdesign/shabdesign.github.io/_projects/FitYa_Fashion.md

 - This leads to user anxiety and loss of trust in the tailoring process.

 ### Users are excited about personalized shopping solutions
-•	93.27% are interested in using FitYa’s custom tailoring and virtual fitting features.
+- 93.27% are interested in using FitYa’s custom tailoring and virtual fitting features.
-•	Most users consider size recommendations and visual references to be the most helpful tools.
+- Most users consider size recommendations and visual references to be the most helpful tools.
-•	A small percentage expressed concern about data privacy, especially regarding body measurements.
+- A small percentage expressed concern about data privacy, especially regarding body measurements.
-Privacy will be prioritized through clear consent, data control options, and transparent policies.

 ## Key Solutions
 <div style="text-align: justify;">